PWCT

-PWCT is a free open source visual programming language for software development.
+PWCT (Programming Without Coding Technology) is a free open source visual programming language for software development.
+The project was founded in December 2005 as a free open-source project that supports designing applications through visual programming then generating the source code.
+The software supports code generation in many textual programming languages.

 Goal

-Programming Without Coding Technology (PWCT) is designed to be a general-purpose visual programming language that can be used for applications and systems development.
+PWCT is designed to be a general-purpose visual programming language that can be used for applications and systems development.
 PWCT can also be used for introducing programming concepts.
-The project was founded in December 2005 as a free-open source project that supports designing applications through visual programming then generating the source code.
-The software supports code generation in many textual programming languages.